sgerhart/clarion/README.md

 > - Generate SGT taxonomies and SGACL policies
 > - Customize recommendations via human-in-the-loop review
 > - Run edge processing with simulator (no physical switch required)
-> - Visualize clusters and policies via API and Streamlit UI
+> - Visualize clusters and policies via API and React frontend
 >
 > **Ready for testing and evaluation with synthetic data.**